 Real estate fund investments accounted for under the fair value option are stated at the fair value of our ownership in the fund.
 The fair value is recorded based upon changes in the NAV of the limited partnership as determined from the financial statements of the real estate fund.
-During the years ended December 31, 2022 and 2021, we recorded an unrealized loss and unrealized gain in fair value classified within the Level 3 category of \$6,734 and \$57,924, respectively, which related to our investments in the NYC Retail Portfolio (as defined below) and the Single-Family Rental Portfolio I (see Note 4-Unconsolidated Real Estate Affiliates and Fund Investments).
-During the year ended December 31, 2022, we recorded an impairment charge in our unconsolidated investment in Pioneer Tower within the Level 3 category of \$12,838 utilizing a capitalization rate of 6.0% and a discount rate of 7.5% to reflect our investment at its estimated fair value.
+During the years ended December 31, 2023 and 2022, we recorded an unrealized loss and unrealized gain in fair value classified within the Level 3 category of \$3,151 and \$6,734, respectively, which related to our investments in the NYC Retail Portfolio (as defined below) and the Single-Family Rental Portfolio I (see Note 4-Unconsolidated Real Estate Affiliates and Fund Investments).
+During the year ended December 31, 2023, we recorded an impairment charge in our unconsolidated investment in Pioneer Tower within the Level 3 category of \$18,904 utilizing a capitalization rate of 7.0% and a discount rate of 8.25% to reflect our investment at its estimated fair value.

 We have estimated the fair value of our mortgage notes and other debt payable reflected in the accompanying Consolidated Balance Sheets at amounts that are based upon an interpretation of available market information and valuation methodologies (including discounted cash flow analysis with regard to fixed rate debt) for similar loans made to borrowers with similar credit ratings and for the same maturities.
-The fair value of our mortgage notes and other debt payable, including amounts included as held for sale, using level two inputs was approximately \$139,690 lower and \$3,794 higher than the aggregate carrying amounts at December 31, 2022 and 2021, respectively.
+The fair value of our mortgage notes and other debt payable, including amounts included as held for sale, using level two inputs was approximately \$153,000 lower and \$139,690 lower than the aggregate carrying amounts at December 31, 2023 and 2022, respectively.
 Such fair value estimates are not necessarily indicative of the amounts that would be realized upon extinguishment of our mortgage notes and other debt payable.